 Sample Page

-Wade Wei Lin Chang MP (Chinese: 張瑋麟; born 1985 or 1986)[1] is a Taiwanese-born Canadian politician and lawyer who has served as a member of Parliament since 2025 in the riding of Burnaby Central.[2]
+Wade Wei Lin Chang MP (Chinese: 張瑋麟; born 1985 or 1986)[2] is a Taiwanese-born Canadian politician and lawyer.
+He has served as a member of Parliament (MP) for the riding of Burnaby Central since 2025, as part of the Liberal Party of Canada caucus.[3]

 Electoral record